 In Toronto, nearly half the population is foreign-born, providing critical ingredients for a startup business foundation.
 The undeniable correlation between immigrants’ willingness to relocate and entrepreneurial activity is notable and evident in the broad cultural mix of the GTA.

 Toronto also has a significantly lower cost of R&D compared with other American cities like Silicon Valley, New York, and Boston.
-Also, the Federal government provides tax refunds on R&D investments.
-Refunds can be as high as 65% of the R&D cost.
+Also, the Federal government provides tax refunds on R&D investments, which can be as high as 65% of the R&D cost.

 Waterloo, a small city with just over half a million, is located about an hour’s drive west of Toronto.
 As of 2019, the Provincial government’s transit investment means regular commuter rail service from Toronto to Kitchener/Waterloo might be ready by 2025.

-Waterloo is home to over 1,100 new ventures, making it a region with the highest startup density of any area globally aside from Silicon Valley.
+Waterloo is home to over 1,100 new ventures, making it a region with the highest startup density globally aside from Silicon Valley.

 A recent report from Compass listed some advantages of starting up in Waterloo (including growth, performance, funding, and exit values were all considered).
 Compass ranks it the 25th best startup ecosystem in the world.